webhintio/hint/packages/hint/docs/user-guide/concepts/parsers.md

 ### `typescript-config` parser

-To create a rule that understands a TypeScript configuration you will need to use the event `parse::typescript-config` emiited by the [`typescript-config`][@sonarwhal/parser-typescript-config].
+To create a hint that understands a TypeScript configuration you will need to use the event `parse::typescript-config` emiited by the [`typescript-config`][@hint/parser-typescript-config].
 This event is of type `TypeScriptConfigParse` wich has the following
 information: